Stem cell combo shows promise for Parkinson's in small trial

 Summary

 This study tested whether a combination of platelet-rich plasma (PRP) and stem cell therapy could help people with Parkinson's disease.
-Thirty adults aged 30 to 50 with early-stage Parkinson's received PRP injections at acupuncture points over three months, followed by a booster dose at one year.
+Thirty patients aged 30–50 received three PRP injections over three months, followed by a booster dose after one year.
 Researchers measured changes in movement, mood, and quality of life using standard Parkinson's rating scales.
+The goal was to see if this regenerative medicine approach could ease symptoms, not cure the disease.

 Disclaimer Read more